zarf-dev/zarf/docs/7-dashboard-ui/3-Zarf-deployment-ui.md

 Follow these steps to get started using the Web UI

 1. Step one: Install Zarf binary
-2. Step two: Open CLI terminal
+2. Step two: Open a terminal shell
 3. Step three: Type in the following command: ```zarf dev UI```

 ![GIF showing the Web UI lauch from the CLI terminal](../.images/dashboard/Web_UI__Launch_w__Cluster_AdobeExpress.gif)